CCGS Henry Larsen: Service history

 In September 2013, Henry Larsen was sent to aid sister ship in recovering a MBB Bo 155 helicopter that had deployed from Amundsen and crashed near Banks Island killing three crew members including Amundsens master.
 The helicopter had sunk in 420 m of water and Henry Larsen assisted Amundsen in keeping the ice clear while Amundsen brought the helicopter wreckage back to the surface.
 In August 2014, Henry Larsen took part in Operation Nanook, a joint military exercise that took place in the Davis Strait.
 On 7 July 2015, it was announced that Henry Larsen would undergo a $16 million refit at Davie Yards Incorporated in Lauzon, Quebec.
 In April 2017, Henry Larsen was dispatched to aid the ferry which had become stuck in ice in the Strait of Belle Isle near Blanc-Sablon, Quebec for over 24 hours.
-The icebreaker escorted the ferry to port once it was free of the ice.
+The icebreaker escorted the ferry to port once she was free of the ice.